Call/text: (800) 372-0148

 Knowing about them is essential when planning to travel with your animal.
 Here, we have mentioned and explained all the guidelines that are given by the said airline.

 The flexible American Airlines Pet Policy for emotional support animals allows pets and ESAs to accompany their owners on the flight.
-The American Airlines Policy enables pets, service animals, or ESA to be checked, transported via American Airlines Cargo, or accompany you in the cabin.
+The American Airlines Policy enables pets, service animals, or ESA to be transported via American Airlines Cargo, or accompany you in the cabin.

 If you are an emotional support animal owner, you must be aware of the laws that protect you and your ESA.
 The Air Carrier Access Act is one of them as it helps you fly with your emotional support animal without any hassle or stress.